Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.
+- The Mariners' 3.76 team ERA ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (184 total, 1.2 per game).
+- Mariners pitchers combine to allow the 10th-fewest home runs in baseball (184 total, 1.2 per game).

-- The right-hander last pitched on Sunday against the Texas Rangers, when he threw 3 1/3 innings, allowing six earned runs while giving up five hits.
+- His most recent appearance was on Tuesday against the Houston Astros, when the righty tossed six innings, surrendering five earned runs while giving up eight hits.

-- In 17 games this season, the 23-year-old has put up a 4.39 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.